mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

     1. Check **I acknowledge that the current settings might result in this bucket and the objects within becoming public.**
 1. Select **Create Bucket**.

+##### 2. Create an IAM user access key and secret

+You will need an access key and secret so that `appsctl` can provision the app.
+These credentials can come from creating an IAM user, using a privileged IAM user, or even using the AWS account owners personal access key.
+Please follow the instructions [provided by AWS](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) to complete these steps and save the `Access key ID` and `Secret access key` values.

-##### 3. Set AWS environment variables
+##### 3. Set AWS Provision environment variables

-Open a terminal where you installed the Apps plugin and set the following variables to the AWS credentials just created:
+Open a terminal where you installed the Apps plugin and set the following variables to the AWS credentials just created and saved:

 - `MM_APPS_PROVISION_AWS_ACCESS_KEY`
 - `MM_APPS_PROVISION_AWS_SECRET_KEY`